plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 ### How to implement a repository with ORM?

 Okay, so we want to keep dependencies to such ORM frameworks in the frameworks circle.
 How do I implement a repository then?
-Do I really have to fall back to plain SQL (which would be strings only)?
+Do I really have to fall back to plain SQL?
 Not necessarily.

-We can use the same trick as we used it for the UI frameworks: we invert the dependency.
-We define interfaces and simple data objects in the adapters circle without dependency to any ORM framework and add some code to the frameworks circle which implements these interfaces and works with these DTOs.
+We can use the same trick as we used for the UI frameworks: we invert the dependency.
+We define interfaces and simple data objects in the adapters circle without dependency to any ORM framework and add some code to the frameworks circle which implements these interfaces and works with these data objects.

-(IMAGE - UML showing ORM mapper, ORM entities, DTOS )
+(IMAGE - DataMapper with "entities", data objects, repositories, entities )

+The ```DataMapper``` lives in the framework layer and uses the ORM framework to do the "object-rational mapping" with the help of the "ORM Entities" which depend on ORM framework specific annotations.
+In order to be usable by the ```Repository``` which lives in the adapters layer, the ```DataMapper```implements "IDataMapper"

-so the frameworks impl would do the TFS access and minimal data conversion. we want as less logic as possible there as it is hard to test and bound to the framework (migration cost). the repository in the adapter layer would take the simple DTOs and does the actual creation of entities. maybe even validation - depending on whtherht we consider thsi validation to be business logic or just data consistency checks. code depending on framework limited (hard to test) and repository impl can be easily tested. independent of frameowkr and not affected when choosing different data soruce (no-sql) or persistence frameowkr
+so the frameworks impl would do the TFS access and minimal data conversion. we want as less logic as possible there as it is hard to test and bound to the framework (migration cost). the repository in the adapter layer would take the simple DTOs and does the actual creation of entities. maybe even validation - depending on whtherht we consider thsi validation to be business logic or just data consistency checks.

+benefits:
+code depending on framework limited (hard to test) and repository impl can be easily tested. independent of frameowkr and not affected when choosing different data soruce (no-sql) or persistence frameowkr